 Introduces the importance of making a sound case for a particular project to proceed.
 It covers both the financial and economic evaluation of projects, drawing the distinction between pure financial parameters and the broader economic cost benefit analysis approach.
 The course module goes on to cover the management of individual projects using modern proven project management techniques with case studies and real examples.
-A manual is supplied with this module.
+Full-Time students must attend the taught version and Distance Learning attendees must have at least 2 years of industrial experience.